Wash beans before consuming?

 No. Although we use certain ingredients that are certified organic, Women’s Bean Project is not USDA Certified Organic facility, nor are we non-GMO certified through any independent organization.
 Food safety however, is a top priority for us.
 We are currently in compliance with the requirements and criteria laid down in the Global Food Safety Initiative (GFSI) protocol at the basic level.

 The customer must use their own discretion on product consumption when the date of their product is past the date of optimal freshness (Best By).
-The decision could depend on several factors, including the conditions under which product was stored, and if the product has discoloration or has a noticeably changed appearance.
+The decision could depend on several factors, including the conditions under which product was stored, and if the product has discoloration, an unusual odor, or has a noticeably changed appearance.
 For example, if the product was refrigerated, or kept in a cool dry place, and looks and smells normal this should allow for consumption significantly after the Best By date has passed.
 If any signs of degradation are evident it’s best to discard the product.

 A nutrient-dense super food, beans contain protein, energy packed complex carbohydrates, antioxidants and phytochemicals, as well as important vitamins and minerals such as folate, manganese, potassium, iron, phosphorous, copper, and magnesium.
 Unlike meat-based proteins, beans are naturally low in fat, are free of saturated and trans-fat, and are a cholesterol free source of protein.
 Dietary research shows that a diet including beans may reduce your risk of heart disease and certain cancers.